AndyJado/dkbb/rfc.md

 # Summary
 [summary]: #summary

-A plan is proposed to explore the posibility to do simulation before actually having a product design with main-stream CAE solvers.
+A plan is proposed to explore the posibility to perform CAE simulation before having a product design.

 CAE solvers normally come with a [scripting language], which is more powerful than GUI yet lack of general usability for production.
-There are [projects] tried to make CAE scripting easiar, but to achieve the  goal of this [RFC], we have to make CAE scripting easy, namely targeting not those who already do scripting, but the GUI users who never does.
+There are [projects] tried to make CAE scripting easiar, but to achieve the goal of this [RFC], we have to make CAE scripting easy, namely targeting not those who already do, but the GUI users.

-The coding part is comparably trivial, [language-server-protocal] and the [editors] who support it would save us tons of code, and we are using [rust] to guarantee software efficiency and reliability.
-The real kink would be how to properly tell the GUI story in an IDE, this RFC is here to find a answer.
+The coding part is comparably settled,
+[language server protocal] and the [editors] who support it saves us ton of codes, and we are exploiting Rust ecosystem to guarantee software efficiency and reliability. most our time should be spend on the real kink, how to build the narrative in a IDE? this RFC is here to find a answer.

 # Motivation
 [motivation]: #motivation